Mater Christi Trust

 Upper Key Stage 2

-Investigations, Knowledge Organisers, and key vocabulary are supplemented with STEM learning as it allows children to have a clear understanding of how to carry out investigations.
+Investigations, Knowledge Organisers, and key vocabulary are an important part of the STEM Learning scheme.
+This allows children to have a clear understanding of how to carry out investigations.
 This is introduced in Y2 and investigation terminology such as independent variable, dependant variable, control variables, hypothesis, evaluation and data analysis is built upon as children journey throughout the school.
-This allows independent investigative work which children will be proficient in by the time they leave in Y6, preparing them for KS3 and beyond.
+This allows independent investigative work which children will be proficient and confident in by the time they leave in Y6, preparing them for KS3 and beyond.

-Enrichment days and cross curricular learning trips also supplement our Science curriculum allowing all children to experience the world around them.
+Enrichment days and cross curricular learning trips also supplement our science curriculum allowing all children to experience the world around them.
 For example, Y4 and Y6 have outside agencies in to look at electricity and the water cycle.
-Children in the Early Years have chicks and caterpillars delivered to explore how things grow.
+Children in the Early Years have chicks and caterpillars delivered to explore life cycles and how things grow.
 As part of their ‘Grow, Sow and Farm’ module, Y5 visit a local farm to look at habitats and life cycles.
+Year 1 also visit Stocks Wood as part of their learning about senses.

 Impact

 Science learning is loved by teachers and pupils across our school.
 Teachers have high expectations where quality of evidence can be presented in a variety of ways.
-Children are given opportunities to explore Science about the world around them.
+Children are given opportunities to explore science about the world around them.
 All children use technical vocabulary accurately and pupils are expected to know, apply and understand the matters, skills and processes specified.
-Children are confident using a range of materials for investigations and can talk about how Science and Scientists have made an impact on our everchanging global society.
-Children improve their enquiry skills and inquisitiveness about the world around them, and their impact through Science and design on the world.
-Children will become more confident in analysing their work and giving their opinion on their own experiments and investigations.
-Children show competences in improving their resilience and perseverance by continually evaluating and improving their work.
-All children in school can speak confidently about their Science work and their skills and can showcase these to the wider community.
+Children are confident using a range of materials for investigations and can talk about how science and scientists have made an impact on our ever changing global society.
+Children improve their enquiry skills and inquisitiveness about the world around them, and their impact through science and design on the world.
+Children will become more confident in analysing their work and giving their opinion on their own experiments and investigations and show competences in improving their resilience and perseverance by evaluating and improving their work.
+Children in school can speak confidently about their science work and their skills and are proud of the work that they do in science.

 We measure the impact of our curriculum through the following methods:

-• Assessing children’s understanding of topic linked vocabulary before and after the topic is taught.
+• Assessing children’s understanding of knowledge and topic linked vocabulary before and after the topic is taught.

 • Summative teacher assessment of pupil discussions about their learning.